rishiraj38/foodie_hub/readme.md

  2.  lazy Load renders a component when a user need and once it is rendered it is in the memory (lazy with suspense).

  lecture -11
- 1. higher component is a function that takes some component and enchances that component and returns back.
+ 1. higher order component is a function that takes some component and enchances that component and returns back.
+ 2. Controlled and Uncontrolled component